operasoftware/devopera/src/articles/_posts/2016-02-15-working-with-theme-overlay.md

 The new start page for Opera features an all new re-design.
 This features a new overlay for images which makes it work with a lot of images, even *busy* images, while still providing readability for users.
 Theme designers get greater control over how they want their background images to be displayed.

-If they want to disable the overlay, they can use `User Overlay = false` in the `Persona.ini` file.
+If they want to disable the overlay, they can use `Use Overlay = false` in the `Persona.ini` file.
 If overlay is disabled, then theme designers should keep in mind readability for text and icons on the start page by specifying an appropriate color for them using `Title Text Color` in the `Persona.ini` file.